FAQs

 FT800/FT810/FT812 are resistive touch solution, there is no multi touch support.

-FT801/FT811/FT813 are capacitive touch solution which support 5 touches detection.
+FT801/FT811/FT813 are capacitive touch solution which support 5 touch detection.

 Yes, users can drag a screen slider with a stylus or finger.